malotte/rfzone/README.md

 $ erl -config sys -pa <path>/rfzone/ebin
 >rfzone:start().
 ```
-(Instead of specifing the path to the ebin directory you can set the environment ERL_LIBS.)
+(Instead of specifing the path to the ebin directory you can set the environment variable `ERL_LIBS.)

 It is possible to change configuration file using: